Are You Looking For The Fastest, Easiest, Safest Way To Eliminate Your Back Pain?

 Step 3 – Wrap harness around ribs snugly.

 Step 4 – Tighten all straps and you are ready to Sit and Decompress.
 Sit down slowly.

-Conditions That Respond Quickly To Sit and Decompress
+Conditions That Improve Quickly Using Sit and Decompress Therapy

 Four Stances for 360 Degrees of Decompression